JTkeio/Brain/README.md

-This is my attempt at a neural net.
+This is my attempt at a neural net

 (and kotlin in general).